nearsr/nearsr.github.io/software.md

 DIARC is a robot architecture being designed in the MirrorLab to support complex behaviors in robotic systems.
 ADE is the code base that implements it.
 Using the NaoQi API that is built into the Pepper robot, we wrote our own code to operate it.
 This code acted as a wrapper class that made it easy for the ADE architecture to send commands to Pepper and build more complex behaviors using the goal manager.
 It was an excellent exercise in complex code bases, and we have the basic functions of the robot online.
 #### Skills
 Java, Robot Architectures, Wrapper Classes, API Interfaces, ADE/DIARC, Naoqi API
-#### Code

-Code (c) MirrorLab in DIARC/ADE codebase.
-Samples of Pepper interface may be available upon request.

 #### Output

 Click image to watch.